 McMinnville Electric System and TVA were founded on a mission to serve — through reliable and affordable energy, a safe and protected environment and thriving economic development.

 In 2014, the city of McMinnville was looking for ways to reduce energy costs.
 Randy Garrison, the city’s Energy Advisor at the time and recently retired from McMinnville Electric System (MES), recommended that the city install LED streetlights.
 As a result, McMinnville became the first city in the Valley to install LEDs.
-Debbie Sain, Communications and Marketing Manager for MES, says that TVA helped MES secure incentives and provided guidance on selecting the proper lighting for the project.
+Debbie Sain, communications and marketing manager for MES, said TVA helped MES secure incentives and provided guidance on selecting the proper lighting for the project.
 The innovative project was recognized statewide and earned the Government Environmental Stewardship award, which is presented annually to recognize outstanding environmental projects and conservation efforts.

 TVA resources benefit the greater McMinnville community beyond providing utility service.
 Sain shares that she is also a member of the McMinnville Breakfast Rotary Club, which organizes an annual cleanup each July of the three main local rivers, Barren Fork, Hickory Creek, and Collins.
 TVA is a major sponsor of the event.